vdukhovni/danecheck/README.md

 resolver (BIND 9, unbound or similar) running locally and listening on the loopback interface at UDP and TCP at 127.0.0.1:53.

-The system's `/etc/resolv.conf` file is not used.
-If you want to specify a different validating resolver, use the `-n` option to specify an alternative IP address.
-The port number cannot be changed at present.
+By default the system's `/etc/resolv.conf` file is ignored and the default nameserver list consists of just "127.0.0.1".
+If you want to specify a different validating resolver, use the `-n` option to select an alternate IP address.
+The /etc/resol.conf nameserver list can be selected via the "-N" option.

 ### Check that the software and resolver are working